 The alternative for converting EDB to PST

 Converting EDB to PST using PowerShell is not the first choice for many administrators due to its technical and time-consuming nature.
-That is why solutions like Kernel for Exchange Server Recovery are often preferred.
+That is why solutions like Exchange Server Recovery software are often preferred.
 Using this solution, converting EDB files to PST is easy; you just have to select Export Mailboxes option from the right-click menu after selecting the mailbox.
 There is also a separate option to export individual messages to PST.

-The advantages of Kernel for Exchange Server Recovery as an EDB to PST conversion solution are:
+The advantages of Exchange Server Recovery software:

 - Converts online and offline EDB files to PST